 Try a Dessert Package for reserved viewing.
 This show has proven to be extremely popular, making it somewhat difficult to secure a great view without waiting for quite some time.
 To avoid the hassle of claiming a spot early, try the Dessert Party Package.
-Disney’s Hollywood Studios offers a fireworks dessert package, where guests can enjoy different Star Wars-inspired sweets indoors at the Disney Junior Live building before heading over to their reserved viewing area near Center Stage.
+As part of this package, guests can enjoy different Star Wars-inspired sweets indoors at the Disney Junior Live building.
+Following the treats, party goers head over to their reserved viewing area near Center Stage.
 For details and reservations, call 407-WDW-DINE or visit your resort concierge or guest relations.

-We hope these tips for the Star Wars fireworks at Disney's Hollywood Studios help you make the most of your visit, and as always, may the Force be with you!
+We hope these tips for the Star Wars fireworks at Disney's Hollywood Studios help you make the most of your visit.
+As always, may the Force be with you!
 Hop over to our Plan Your Days in Orlando page for more tips, part of our Orlando Planning Timeline!